-📜 A significant Renaissance cathedral in Rimini, Italy.
+📜 A stunning Renaissance cathedral in Rimini, Italy, originally a 13th-century Gothic Franciscan church.

 ✨ Witness a pivotal example of early Renaissance architecture, celebrated for its stylistic rigor and purity.

-👑 Explore the intended personal mausoleum of Sigismondo Malatesta and his mistress Isotta degli Atti.
+👑 Explore the intended personal mausoleum of Sigismondo Malatesta and his mistress Isotta degli Atti, also housing the sarcophagus of Greek philosopher George Gemistos Plethon.

 🌍 Visit a site granted the title of Basilica minor by Pope John Paul II in 2002.